-"Two wheel throttle therapy" at the Sturgis Motorcycle Rally
+‘Two-wheel throttle therapy’ at the Sturgis Motorcycle Rally

 She said the spirit of the rally lives on just by revving the engine.

-While the Buffalo Chip is waiting for 55 gallon drums of hand sanitizer to arrive, Indian Motorcycle Sturgis is in the process of installing sneeze guards.
+While the Buffalo Chip is waiting for 55-gallon drums of hand sanitizer to arrive, Indian Motorcycle Sturgis is in the process of installing sneeze guards.

 Even with the pandemic, neither business saw a huge decline.

-Buffalo Chip only lost about a half a dozen of customers and Hensley says because campgrounds are staying open, her phone is ringing off the hook.
+Buffalo Chip only lost about half a dozen customers and Hensley says because campgrounds are staying open, her phone is ringing off the hook.

 "All of those calls are flowing in, I am absolutely confident it will be a fantastic rally," Hensley said.